They say…

 Brains Craft Brewery Brabo, a spéciale belge created by Des de Moor.

 At the end of October 2013 I spent a very pleasant and interesting day at S A Brain in Cardiff, helping create my first ever collaboration beer, Brabo, on the Brains Craft Brewery.
-This piece, published in several parts, documents the experience in detail — you might find it interesting as an insight into the process of brewing, Brains brewery and the craft brewery project, and the origins of the spéciale belge style of Belgian pale ale.
+This piece, published in several parts, documents the experience in detail — you might find it interesting as an insight into the process of brewing, brewery and the craft brewery project, and the origins of the spéciale belge style of Belgian pale ale.

 1. Spent Grains (introduction)